-The wealth of the cities and, even more important, the wealth of the Byzantine aristocracy found expression in works of art and architecture that have left a rich record in the area controlled by the Byzantine state.
-In part, it can be argued, this was the result of a growing sense of individualism or, perhaps more accurately, "family individualism," which came to characterize the period.
-This is something we can see in the work of scholars such as Psellos in the eleventh century, but it clearly spread outside the capital in the twelfth century and afterward.
+The wealth of the cities and, even more important, the wealth of the Byzantine aristocracies found expression in works of art and architecture that have left a rich record in the area controlled by the Byzantine state.
+In part, it can be argued, this was the result of a growing sense of individualism or, perhaps more commonly, "family individualism," that came to characterize the period.
+This is something we can see in the work of scholars such as

-Figure 12.5 "Little Metropolitan," Athens, ca. 1200.
+Figure 12.4 "Little Metropolitan," Athens, ca. 1200.
 This small cross-in-square church in Athens is unusual in that it was built completely of marble blocks, reused from earlier structures.
-These blocks include a small sculpture of the ancient goddess Athena, carved allusions to the cult of Eleusis (the Eleusinian Mysteries), and the only surviving depiction of the Panathenaic procession in Athens.
+These blocks include a representation of the ancient goddess Athena, allusions to the cult of Eleusis, and the only surviving depiction of the Panathenaic procession.
 Many ancient funeral reliefs were also employed, frequently modified to include crosses.
-Photo: Timothy E. Gregory.
+Photo: Timothy E. Gregory